El Avión de las Tres

-El Avion De Las Tres is the debut album by the Mexican band AK-7.
-Their material was recorded in Joel Solis' studio alongside Eusebio "El Chivo" Cortez, both former members of "Los Bukis", a successful Mexican band.
-Fonovisa has confirmed that the album from AK-7 is already in excess of 60 thousand copies sold in the first months.
+El Avión de las Tres is the debut album by the duranguense band AK-7.
+Their material was recorded in Joel Solis' studio alongside Eusebio "El Chivo" Cortés, both former members of "Los Bukis", a successful Mexican grupero band.
+Fonovisa had confirmed that the album from AK-7 was already in excess of 60,000 copies sold in the first months.